synthesized-io/fairlens/docs/user_guide/quickstart.rst

 ------------------

 The object :code:`fairlens.FairnessScorer` can be used to automatically generate a fairness report on a dataset, provided a target variable.
-The target variable is the variable we want to make independant of the sensitive groups.
+The target variable is the variable we want to make independent of the sensitive groups.
 We can choose to analyze inherent biases in the dataset used for supervised learning by passing in the the name of a desired output column.
 Alternatively, to assess the fairness of a machine learning task on a dataset we can pass in the predicted column instead.